 A clean, neutral-smelling litter box is much more inviting to cats and kittens.
 A dirty litter box can easily lead to unwanted elimination behaviors, like peeing on laundry or rugs.

-Introduce Your Kitten to the Litter Box
+Introduce the Litter Box

 Set up the food and water on one side of the room and put the litter box as far away as possible.
-Keep your kitten in the room for the first several days to weeks until she seems comfortable in the environment.
-Once you let her out to explore the rest of your home, it's best to return her to this room when you are not home.
+Keep your kitten in the room for the first several days to weeks until it seems comfortable in the environment.
+Once you let kitty out to explore the rest of your home, it's best to return it to this room when you are not home.

-If your kitten is peeing or pooping in the room and not in the box, gently place her in the litter box.
+If your kitten is peeing or pooping in the room and not in the box, gently place it in the litter box.
 Do not scold or punish your kitten for eliminating outside the box.
-This will only make her associate the litter box with negative things and deter her from using it.
+This will only make it associate the litter box with negative things and deter kitty from using it.